xiewu/teleport/rfd/0127-encrypted-session-recordings.md

 // EncryptionKeyPair is a keypair used for encrypting and decrypting data. message EncryptionKeyPair {
-  // PublicKey is the SSH public key. bytes PublicKey = 1 [(gogoproto.jsontag) = "public_key,omitempty"];
+  // PublicKey is the public encryption key. bytes PublicKey = 1 [(gogoproto.jsontag) = "public_key,omitempty"];
-  // PrivateKey is the SSH private key. bytes PrivateKey = 2 [(gogoproto.jsontag) = "private_key,omitempty"];
+  // PrivateKey is the private decryption key. bytes PrivateKey = 2 [(gogoproto.jsontag) = "private_key,omitempty"];
   // PrivateKeyType is the type of the PrivateKey.
   PrivateKeyType PrivateKeyType = 3 [(gogoproto.jsontag) = "private_key_type,omitempty"];